 Arizona Sports Betting Law Details to Know as a Bettor

-Arizona has laid the groundwork to be a major, bettor-friendly sports betting state.
-Fortunately, wagering on college sports, including college sports, is allowed.
+The Grand Canyon State has laid the groundwork to be a major, bettor-friendly sports betting state.
+Fortunately, wagering on college sports is allowed.
 There are still some "can do" and "can't do" betting actions, however.

 What can I bet on?